mingyuansung/mingyuansung.github.io/_posts/2014-11-19-Limesurvey.md

 * PM give a spreadsheet of survey field definition with score definition to Mike.
 You can ask either Mike or Broke to get a copy of that spreadsheet.
 * Mike enters them (using ECHO script) to EDEN DB, especially score definitions.  `survey2_*` tables.
 Mike run command (ECHO) to import the survey from limesurvey to mongo and EDEN DB.
 These are the survey2_* tables in EDEN db.
     * do `docker exec -it dev1_echo_1 /bin/bash` to switch your self to echo container
-    * do `curl localhost:8080/survey` to display a list of available APIs
+    * do `curl localhost:8080/survey` to display a list of available APIs.
+We need to run 2.
+1st to generate survey2 records, 2nd to generate all the assessment and expression records.
-    * the one we need is `localhost:8080/survey/provider/{customerCompanyId}/{providerName whihc is LS2}/{providerId which is the survey id}`, then data will be ported into EDEN survey2_* tables.
+    * the 1st one we need is `localhost:8080/survey/provider/{customerCompanyId}/{providerName whihc is LS2}/{providerId which is the survey id}`, then data will be ported into EDEN survey2_* tables.
+    * The 2nd one, for self_assessment fields, Mike already updated the ECHO API to support it.
+    * `curl -X POST -H "Content-Type: application/json" -d '{"name":"Results","isActive":"true","isLowerBetter":"false","ignoreUnansweredQuestions":"true","numDecimalPlaces":"1"}' localhost:8080/survey/LS2/674424/assessment`
-    * For self_assessment fields, not sure we will update the ECHO script or we can manually update the DB content.
-ECHO PR #241 would explain the self assessment fields.
+    * ECHO PR #241 would explain the self assessment fields.
 * User filled in survey, after submittion, Limesurvey store data in its own DB, ECHO put all data in Mongo, some definition in EDEN. `survey2_*` tables.
 * When customer go to EDEN Intelligence page, survey result can be view there with score.
 * When the survey page loaded there, EDEN calls ECHO to pull data from Mongo and calculate score on the fly based on score definition in EDEN db.
 Score data not saved, just calculated for display and export purpose.
+* Here is the prod limesurvey site: `http://survey2.sourceintelligence.net/admin/`

 <!---->![Dev Setting](https://mingyuansung.github.io/graphic/<!---->BridgeKeepr_Dev_Setting.png)